 Their “jokes” are really just criticism

-Naturally, good friends will joke around and tease each other sometimes, but there are times when things can get too harsh.
+Naturally, good friends will joke around and tease each other sometimes, but there are times when it can get too harsh.
 Your friend may often say things that are genuinely hurtful and then claim that you just don’t know how to take a joke when you call them out on it, convincing you that you’re just being sensitive.
 This is not funny, it’s gaslighting.
 Dealing with this type of behavior can be damaging to your mental health.

 Manipulation